dmbarbour/wikilon/docs/ABC_Minimalist.md

         (Small Constants)
         singleton blocks, one for every opcode!
-        (that's all we NEED including identity op)
+        (that's all we need if we include identity opcode)

         (Common Opcodes)
         A very few ABC codes
         Recognized annotations
         A great many accelerators

 This seems an efficient and lightweight representation.
-I still have that free slot `010`.
-I'm tempted to use it for zipper-objects representing 'open' blocks.

 ### Parallel Runtime

 I intend to support **pipeline parallelism**, such that we may flexibly express computations that stream outputs from one task as inputs to another.
 Parallelism can be indicated by marking a block with `{&par}`, indicating that evaluation should proceed in parallel.
-To pipeline, we need to associate parallel evaluations such that the output of one process becomes input to another.
-This might be expressed by 'inlining' the parallel computations.
-For example:
+Pipelining happens when multiple parallel computations are composed or inlined together.
+Consider:

         [A]{&par}i  [B]{&par}i

-When connecting independent parallel computations, our parent can connect them directly so it no longer intervenes in their communications.
-This is a dynamic action, allowing for cases where computations are composed long after being constructed, or intermediate processes complete.

-Pipeline parallelism isn't the only option.
-For example, we can use `{&par}` with `cons` and `read` to model precisely controlled communications between processes in something closer to a rendezvous style.
-Parallelism is then achieved by performing other work between `cons` and `read`, or by buffering some reads.
+A runtime can dynamically recognize this case during evaluation, then directly attach output from `[A]` to input of `[B]` such that communication is no longer indirected through the parent.
+Establishing connections dynamically is expressive, enabling pipelines that shrink or grow over time (e.g. because `[]{&par}i` can be removed from a pipeline, while another computation may split into multiple paralle processes).

+A runtime may use parallelism even if not indicated.
+It might be useful, for example, to divide `A [B]{&par}i C` into three parallel computations.
+However, it is feasible to model some sort of processor affinity groups so sequential bits remain sequential.

 See [Parallism.md](Parallelism.md) for more on context-local implementation.

-### Program Representation
+### Program Evaluation

-My primary "block" representation is a list of `(op, block)` cons cells, terminating with a *singleton block* (the empty block being modeled as singleton-identity).

-During evaluation, I'll likely need to represent an 'open' block with a Huet zipper to model where I'm working, e.g. `(left-code, right-code)`.
-Our left-code will mostly contain values, and the right contains the operations we're applying.
-This effectively serves as our 'data stack' during evaluation.

-Applying code results in 'block' values being inlined into current evaluation.
-We could inline these directly, i.e. `[A]i == A`.
-But doing so is O(len(A)), which is expensive if `A` is large.
-In general, we'll instead logically inline our code (via tagged action).
-At most, we'll need only deal with *one* inlined block at a time, with the call 'stack' being flattened into right-code.

-            [[A]iB]i    ==  [A][iB]i    == [A]i[B]i

-Evaluation isn't order restricted.
-An evaluator can work *anywhere* within the program.
-It quite feasible to open multiple zippers and split the program into 'interesting' chunks.
-This can prevent evaluation from getting 'stuck' on any one thing or failing to initiate `{&par}` threads and similarly important tasks.
+The normal program representation a list of `(op, block)` cons cells, terminating with a singleton block (`[]` is singleton identity).
+During evaluation, we can use a Huet zipper as a basis to 'open' this list and work within it.
+This effectively gives us a `(stack, prog)` pair - i.e. the reversed program to our left can be understood as a stack, and the program is operating upon it.
+The main difference is that our 'stack' might contain actions, not just values.

+It is possible to divide a program into multiple subprograms, each with its own zipper, i.e. to effectively support processing of multiple expressions at once and moving data between them without unnecessary 'scanning' of the program.
+The ability to evaluate 'wide' in addition to 'deep' can resist getting stuck on any one problem.

 Use of `{&par}` essentially enables programmers to control chunking of evaluation, specify the 'interesting' parts of the computation that deserve special focus.
 Every `{&par}` node would additionally be hooked into a big work pool and pipelines that carry values from one process to another.
 The "work pool" might be understood as simply a way to attach *very deeply* into within the program, in a thread-safe manner.

 ### Compilation

-I plan eventually to support a 'compact' bytecode representation - a binary sequence where the contained binary (contained blocks, texts, binaries, big numbers etc.) can easily be sliced from it.

-Binaries in general could make for useful 'shared' objects to avoid multiple in-memory copies.

-could make for useful 'shared' objects

-Such representations may reserve sufficient memory for each 'checkpoint', and proceed through a series of checkpoints.
-A JIT representation of the compact bytecode will take this idea further.

-I'm leaning towards use of linked list based 'stacks' and 'programs' as the normal mode.
-We might use some zipper concepts to preserve a 'cursor' to wherever evaluation is occurring.

-Use of 'compact' bytecode representations, and eventual JIT representations, will be valuable for efficient evaluation, albeit mostly in cases where evaluation can proceed to completion.
-For incomplete evaluations, a lot of allocations will be needed.
+I'm not sure how to go about compilation of term rewrite programs.
+I'm certain it's been done (and a quick Google search confirms this).
+But even if I couldn't compile those programs, I can at least compile functions that are 'complete' in the sense of accepting a finite number of arguments and producing a finite number of results.

+Aside from compilation, it would be convenient to at least support *compaction* of bytecode, such that I'm touching less memory during evaluation, copying less memory during iteration, etc..

 ### Performance Annotations

-Evaluation Control
+**Evaluation Control**

 * `{&par}` - begin parallel evaluation of contained subprogram
-* `{&seq}` - force partial evaluation of contained subprogram
+* `{&seq}` - evaluate subprogram with same priority as parent

-It might be useful to include suggested evaluation strategies, e.g. `{&eval-wide}` vs. `{&eval-deep}`.

-I'm contemplating `{&static}` and `{&asap}`, but it isn't clear to me how to proceed with them.

-Representation control
+* `{&lazy}` - reduced priority for computation when applied
+* `{&asap}` - compute a value with greater priority than parent

+The `{&asap}` annotation is a lightweight basis for staging, e.g. for forcing static computation of values.
+Use of `{&seq}{&asap}` would further allow for 'deep' evaluations (`{&asap}` is shallow).
+Interestingly, `{&seq}{&lazy}` is a possibility, indicating that we first want to evaluate the program as far as possible, then evaluate it by need when later applied.

+**Representation Control**

-* `{&lit}` - force to a compact text format (or error)
+* `{&lit}` - pack into a compact text format
-* `{&nat}` - force to a natural number format (or error)
+* `{&nat}` - use runtime's natural number format

-## The Minimal Bytecode

-*Aside:* In context of parallelism and laziness, a convenient function might be `[X [A]] pop == [X][A]`, i.e. a sort of reflective action representing a demand-driven computation or partial evaluation.
-This is a rather tempting feature to include as a primitive in minimalist ABC.
+* `{&binary}` - represent a compact sequence of bytes
+* `{&stow}` - move data out of working memory
+* `{&compact}` - pack bytecode into tight compact format
+* `{&compile}` - indicate compilation for performance
+* `{&jit}` - heuristic compilation decision

 ## Numbers, Literals, and Command Sequences

+Command sequences are useful for concise data representation, DSLs, monadic effects, modeling cooperative multi-threading, and more.
+Command sequences are a natural *iteration* concept in a language where we don't really have 'data', only commands (which might generate data).
+Given how proposed encodings for numbers and literals also act as iterators, an intriguing possibility is to unify the three ideas.

+Desiderata for unification:

+* Numbers and texts have a simple, uniform encoding.
+* Encoding is compatible with [claw command sequences](CommandLine.md).
+* Iteration may be aborted or saved and continued.
+* Easy to compose and abstract command sequences.
+* Can use iteration without a fixpoint function.

+an intriguing possibility is to unify *natural numbers* and *embedded texts*.
 An intriguing possibility is that *natural numbers* and *embedded texts* might be modeled as specific instances of command sequences.
-Command sequences are useful for concise data representation, DSLs, monadic effects, modeling cooperative multi-threading, etc..
-If we can unify the two concepts, that would be convenient both didactically and for uniform utility, accelerators, etc..

 With [claw command sequences](CommandLine.md) our command sequence is given a general meaning: `[foo,bar,baz] == [[bar,baz] after foo]`.
 I've also experimented with the variant `[foo,bar,baz] == [foo [bar,baz] yield]`.
+In both cases, I have a plain old block with some patterned convention.

+I would greatly prefer if my minimalist ABC command sequences can utilize to one of these two conventions, i.e. no *implicit* terminator, no wrapping `foo` into `[foo]`.

-In both cases, `foo` is not wrapped as `[foo]`, which is convenient because it means we do not need to distinguish `foo`
- Notably, `foo` is not wrapped up as `[foo]`, and we do not explicitly terminate the sequence.
+In both cases, `foo` is not wrapped as `[foo]`, which is convenient because it means we do not need to distinguish `foo` Notably, `foo` is not wrapped up as `[foo]`, and we do not explicitly terminate the sequence.

 , such as we don't need to think hard about an *empty* command sequence vs.